 Domaine Paul Autard produces 3 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.

 Domaine Paul Autard Chateauneuf du Pape is a blend of 70% Grenache, 15% Counoise and 15% Syrah.
 The grapes are usually fully destemmed.
 The terroir is sand, rocks and stone soils.
-The wine is vinified in stainless steel tanks and is aged in used, French oak barrels for between 12-14 months.
+The wines are vinified in stainless steel tanks and is aged in used, French oak barrels for between 12-14 months.
 The production is slightly less than 6,000 cases per vintage.

 The best vintages of Domaine Paul Autard are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2001, 2000 and 1998.

-Serving and Decanting Domaine Paul Autard with Wine, Food Pairing Tips
+Serving Domaine Paul Autard with Wine, Food Pairing Tips

 The white wine of Domaine Paul Autard is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.